 The word "flesh" does not necessarily mean only that which is licentious, although it includes that.
-The "flesh" refers to the old nature we all have.
+The "flesh" refers to this old nature that we have, and this old nature does not always go in the direction of licentiousness.
 There are a great many people today who are art lovers and music lovers.
 There are cultured folk who would never rob anyone or engage in immorality.
-But without Christ they are lost people, and they are living in the flesh-as much in the flesh as any drunkard.
+But without Christ they are lost people, and they are living in the flesh - as much in the flesh as any drunkard on Main Street.
 In God's sight they are just as lost.
-God says "all have sinned and fall short of the glory of God" (Romans 3:23).
+God says that "all have sinned, and come short of the glory of God" (Romans 3:23).
 All come under that category.

 You and I today are to hate the garment that is spotted by the flesh.
 May I make it personal?
 Pride is of the flesh.
 Gossip is of the flesh.
 Harsh criticism is of the flesh.
 And there is a lot of the flesh manifested in our churches.
-This pious pose many have toward "spirituality" is of the flesh and not of God at all.
-Even Paul the apostle, a religious man who was converted to Christ, said, "O wretched man that I am!
-Who will deliver me from this body of death?"
+This pious pose that many have toward "spirituality" is of the flesh and not of God at all.
+Even Paul the apostle, a religious man who was converted to Christ, said, "Oh, wretched man that I am!
+Who shall deliver me from the body of this death?"
 (Romans 7:24).
 This is not a lost man asking for salvation.
 This is the cry of a saved man who was living in the flesh.
-Anything Vernon McGee produces of the flesh, God hates.
-Regardless of how religious it is or how pious it might be or how much Bible it has in it-if it is of the flesh, He hates it.
+Anything that Vernon McGee produces of the flesh, God hates.
+Regardless of how religious it is or how pious it might be or how much Bible it has in it.
+If it is of the flesh, He hates it.
 Only that which the Spirit of God produces through us can He use.
-We should learn to hate "even the garment defiled by the flesh."
+We should learn to hate "even the garment spotted by the flesh."